AcalaNetwork/hardhat-tutorials/README.md

 1. [hello-world](./hello-world/README.md): This tutorial contains instructions on how to setup a simple Hardhat project that is compatible, deployable and testable with Acala EVM+.

+2. [echo](./echo/README.md): This tutorial builds upon the previous one and adds return values to the function calls, events and changes of storage variables.